daveism/560-prez/5th.md

 <img alt="Max wind speed for storms for all basins" src="../master/charts/all_scatter_strom_wind.png?raw=true" width="60%" height="60%" >

-Looks max winds might be down slightly?
+Max winds might be down slightly?
+I was not expecting this.

 Maybe there are any differences between the two basins.